spectro30/docs/docs/guides/mysql/upgrading/group_replication.md

 "kubedb/my:5.7.29"
 ```

-Let's also check the StatefulSet pods have formed a MySQL group replication,
+Let's also verify that the StatefulSet’s pods have joined into a group replication,

 ```console
 $ kubectl get secrets -n demo my-group-auth -o jsonpath='{.data.\username}' | base64 -d